laskaux/laskaux.github.io/_posts/2020-04-18-revolution-republic.md

 > At the same time, however, all these troop movements had aroused suspicion at towns along the route, National Guards were called out, and at Sainte-Ménehould, on the evening of 21 June, the king was recognized.
 Drouet, the local postmaster whose claims to have made the identification launched him into a career in radical politics, made a dash to Varennes, the next town on the route.
 Here the party was stopped, the whole town turned out, and the troops waiting there could do nothing.
 On the morning of the twenty-second messengers arrived from Paris with orders to bring the would-be escapers back. &nbsp;[WD]

-The National Guard officer galloping on the country road to Châlons is **Jean-Louis Romeuf** (François Levantal), later a general of the First French Empire. **Claude-Antoine-Gabriel, duc de Choiseul** (Jean Boissery, the rider), who commands the hussars of Régiment de Lauzun escorting the flight, is arrested in Varennes at the same time. _The official resolution to this attempted escape was decreed one month later, consistent with La Fayette's "The King is abducted" statement earlier._
+The National Guard officer galloping on the country road to Châlons is **Jean-Louis Romeuf** (François Levantal), later a general of the First French Empire. **Claude-Antoine-Gabriel, duc de Choiseul** (Jean Boissery, the rider), who commands the hussars of Régiment de Lauzun escorting the flight, is arrested in Varennes at the same time.
+The official resolution to this attempted escape was decreed one month later, consistent with La Fayette's "The King is abducted" statement earlier.

 > Nevertheless, despite his humiliating capture and return, the Assembly on 15 July decreed that he had in fact been mentally ‘kidnapped’ and that the monarchist provisions of the Constitution of 1791 would stand.   &nbsp;[PM]

-#### <br /> 17 July 1791: Champ de Mars massacre
+#### <br /> 17 July 1791: Champ-de-Mars massacre

 >The flight to Varennes was the Revolution’s second great turning-point.
 Like the oath of the clergy, it forced everybody to make choices that most would have preferred not to face. . . .
 The failure of the attempted escape postponed that danger—but demanded choices of a different order.
 The monarch had renounced the Revolution, and had explained why at great length in the proclamation he left behind. . . .
 How could such a man remain head of State?
 The blackest suspicions of the Parisian populace and radical leaders were confirmed.
 Republicans now came into the open.
 All over the capital symbols of royalty were attacked and defaced, and on 24 June the Cordeliers Club delivered a petition to the National Assembly to depose the king or consult the Nation on his fate in a referendum.
 A crowd of 30,000 escorted its presenters.
 &nbsp;[WD]